 Microsoft Azure is formed of an array of integrated Cloud solutions including Infrastructure and application services that developers and IT professionals alike use to create, deploy and manage a series of applications throughout a global network.

 What are the business benefits of Microsoft Azure?

 Microsoft Azure can be deployed anywhere and helps facilitate Digital Transformation within your organisation.
 Azure’s automatic software updates means that the latest version of Microsoft Azure is deployed in real-time with a 100% uptake.
 By using the latest Cloud technology available, your organisation will have the ability to build, test and deploy the latest IT Infrastructure and applications faster.

-The Microsoft Azure stack is also fully compatible and has full integration with applications that your organisation already uses including Microsoft Office 365, Outlook, SharePoint and more which will save your organisation both time and money.
+The Microsoft Azure stack is also fully compatible and has full integration with applications that your organisation already uses including Microsoft 365, Outlook, SharePoint and more which will save your organisation both time and money.
 In addition to this, Azure utilises the same Virtual Machines (VMs) that organisations already use that are on-premise.

 Top level Cloud security

 Password security is an ever-present issue for organisations that have large amounts of users.
 Microsoft Azure’s Single Sign-On feature helps eliminate problems that surround this by offering secure and seamless logins.
 Azure Single Sign-On also means that all users can easily access their relevant platforms without having to remember a complex password.
 By doing this, your organisation is significantly reducing the risk of having select accounts hacked and enabling more gradual controls, such as making them location and device specific.